 • Omega-7 helps with the digestion process and gives you better appetite control.
 It’s a huge plus or health conscious or fitness freaks who like to check the volume of food they eat.

-There is no doubt that Omega-7 provides essential nutrition as well as additional benefits to your health.
+There is no doubt that Omega-7 provides essential nutrients as well as additional benefits to your health.
 Given how we have only recently found out about its benefits, most people are not aware of how important this fatty acid can be.
 But the benefits, sources, and importance of Omega-7 that have been discussed here should prepare you with not just the knowledge of how helpful they are, but also how to incorporate them into your diet.